binarica/Moomin-side-scroller/README.md

 Usage
 =====

-Compile with Flash Builder, then open `bin-debug/index.html` in your browser.
+Compile with Flash Builder 4.6, then open `bin-debug/index.html` in your browser.

 Disclaimer
 ==========